A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Female:

-Being slimmer and smarter makes a female Dobie less prone to multiple diseases.
-Bone, joint, and hip problems, for instance.
+Being slimmer and smarter makes a female dog less prone to multiple diseases like bone, joint, and hip problems.

 Female Dobermans also have a slighter chance of developing Dilated cardiomyopathy (DCM).

-Some females may acquire Chronic Active Hepatitis (CAH) between the 4th to 6th years of their age.
+Some females may acquire Chronic Active Hepatitis (CAH) between the 4th and 6th years of their age.

 Neutering is the most effective way to alter the behavior of the Dobermans.

-No, it doesn’t change their key personalities, but it does bring some observable changes.
+No, it doesn’t change their key personalities but brings some observable changes.

-In Male Dobermans, neutering lessens their urge to hump humans, objects, and other animals.
+In male dogs, neutering lessens their urge to hump humans, objects, and other animals.
 It diminishes their aggression.
-Their activity level gets down.
+A neutered male Doberman has his activity level go down.

 You might notice an increase in their appetite.